 Kittens for sale

-Wherever your kitten comes from, it should be sociable and bright-eyed with no visible health problems.
+Wherever your kitten comes from, whether you've seen kittens for sale or kittens for free, they should be sociable and bright-eyed with no visible health problems.
 A kitten also shouldn’t be taken away from their mother until they are eight or nine weeks old.

 Adopting a kitten

 The UK is experiencing a cat crisis and our adoption centres are often full.
-Consider adopting a kitten before buying a kitten from a breeder when you see kittens for sale or kittens for free.
-You’ll find that the affection of a rehomed pet that needed a second chance is all the more rewarding.
+Consider adopting a cat or kitten before buying a kitten from a breeder - you’ll find that the affection of a rehomed pet that needed a second chance is all the more rewarding.

 If you adopt a kitten from us you can be sure that they're ready to go to a new home and are happy and healthy.
 Where possible, they'll also come: